Skip to main content

 Task To Task Execution

-Tasks can execute other tasks by default.
-This is done by using the callTask context function.
+Tasks can call other tasks directly — no trigger configuration required on the called task.
+This is done using the callTask context function.

 Example